This post may contain affiliate links. Please read my disclosure and privacy policy.

 Here’s what you’ll need:

 - Almond Meal.
-This is ground whole almonds.
+This is made from ground whole almonds.
+(It is not the same as the pulp leftover from making almond milk!)
 Unlike almond flour, almond meal is made from almonds that were ground with their skins on, so you should see brown flecks in the flour.

 - Coconut Sugar.
 This is the granulated sugar we keep in our pantry, because it has a slightly lower glycemic index compared to white sugar.
 However, you can also substitute this for another granulated sugar.